QiangWanglxb/RSV_sero_modelling/README.md

 [Fig1-4] contains all codes to replicate the figures in the manuscript.

-More serojump detail could be found in reference: Hodgson, D. et al. serojump : A Bayesian tool for inferring infection timing and antibody kinetics from longitudinal serological data.
+More serojump details could be found in reference: Hodgson, D. et al. serojump : A Bayesian tool for inferring infection timing and antibody kinetics from longitudinal serological data.
 Preprint at https://doi.org/10.1101/2025.03.04.25323335